Aadhaar: 2016–present

-Predominant uses of Aadhaar
+Predominant uses

 Direct Benefit Transfer

-The Aadhaar project has been linked to some public subsidy and unemployment benefit schemes such as the domestic LPG scheme and MGNREGA.
+The Aadhaar project has been linked to welfare schemes and unemployment benefit schemes such as the domestic LPG scheme and MGNREGA.
 In these Direct Benefit Transfer (DBT) schemes, the subsidy money is directly transferred to a bank account which is Aadhaar-linked.
-Previously, however, the direct-benefit transfer had been carried out quite successfully via the National Electronic Funds Transfer (NEFT) system, which did not depend on Aadhaar.
+Previously, the direct-benefit transfer had been carried out via the National Electronic Funds Transfer (NEFT) system, which did not depend on Aadhaar.

 On 29 July 2011, the Ministry of Petroleum and Natural Gas signed a memorandum of understanding with UIDAI.
-The Ministry had hoped the ID system would help eliminate loss of the subsidised kerosene and LPG.
+The Ministry had hoped the ID system would help eliminate the loss of the subsidised kerosene and LPG.
 In May 2012 the government announced that it would begin issuing Aadhaar-linked MGNREGS cards.
 On 26 November 2012 a pilot programme was launched in 51 districts.

 Under the original policy for liquefied petroleum gas subsidies, the customers bought gas cylinders from retailers at subsidised prices, and the government compensated companies for their losses.
 Under the current Direct Benefit Transfer of LPG (DBTL), introduced in 2013, customers had to buy at full price, and the subsidy would be then directly credited to their Aadhaar-linked bank accounts.
 This scheme, however, did not take off, and in September 2013 a Supreme Court order put a halt on it.
 Subsequently, the GOI constituted a committee to review the "Direct Benefits Transfer for LPG Scheme" to study the shortcomings in the scheme and recommend changes.
 The DBTL scheme was modified later as PAHAL by the new government in November 2014.
 Under PAHAL, subsidies could be credited to a purchaser's bank account even if he or she did not have an Aadhaar number.
 Official data show that cooking gas consumption during the January–June period grew at a slower 7.82%, which is nearly four percentage points less than the 11.4% growth in the same period last year.